 Journal search: Edited volumes

 Note: This tutorial was originally written for Publish or Perish version 4 and all screenshots come from this version.
-However, the information as such is also applicable for the latest Publish or Perish version 5.
+However, the information as such is also applicable for the latest Publish or Perish versions 5 and 6.
 However, the instructions below only refer to Google Scholar journal searches; Microsoft Academic does not allow searching for edited works in this way.